-- A. Employees are required to use all available paid leave while on FMLA prior to being eligible for unpaid leave (there may be exceptions for employees with short term disability coverage and/or on workers' compensation). - B. Leave for the birth of the employee's child and for an employee's serious health condition that qualifies under a disability plan, including workers' compensation (to the extent that it qualifies), will be designated as FMLA leave and will run concurrently with FMLA. - C. An employee who is using military FMLA leave for a qualifying exigency must use all paid leave prior to being eligible for unpaid leave.
+- A. An employee who is taking FMLA leave because of the employee's own serious health condition or the serious health condition of a family member must use all paid leave prior to being eligible for unpaid leave.
+Employees are required to use all available paid leave while on FMLA.
+All leave will run concurrently with FMLA leave including Short Term Disability Leave or Workman's Compensation Leave. - B. Leave for the birth of the employee's child and for an employee's serious health condition that qualifies under a disability plan, including workers' compensation leave (to the extent that it qualifies), will be designated as FMLA leave and will run concurrently with FMLA. - C. An employee who is using military FMLA leave for a qualifying exigency must use all paid leave prior to being eligible for unpaid leave.
 An employee using FMLA military caregiver leave must also use all paid leave (as long as the reason for the absence is covered by Buncombe County's sick leave policy) prior to being eligible for unpaid leave.